 - You can practice your frosting skills on a plate before you try it on your cupcake!

-- Place a dollop of frosting in the center of the top of the cupcake, then start frosting at the edge of the cupcake, circling your way to the center, lifting the piping tip slightly.
+- Place a dollop of frosting in the center of the top of the cupcake, then start frosting at the edge of the cupcake, circling your way to the center and lifting the piping tip slightly.

 Substitutions

-- Instead of coffee extract mixed with 1 cup water, you can use one tablespoon of instant coffee or 1 cup of fresh coffee, cooled.
+- Coffee extract mixed with 1 cup water - you can use one tablespoon of instant coffee or one strong cup of fresh coffee, cooled.

-- Instead of vegan mini chocolate chips, you can use regular-sized vegan chocolate chips or chop up an equivalent amount of quality vegan dark chocolate.
+- Vegan mini chocolate chips - you can use regular-sized vegan chocolate chips or chop up an equivalent amount of quality vegan dark chocolate.

-- Do not use self-rising flour in this recipe.
-If you do not have cake flour, you can make your own by measuring a half cup of all-purpose flour, removing a tablespoon, and replacing it with cornstarch.
+- Cake flour - you can make your own by measuring a half cup of all-purpose flour, removing a tablespoon, and replacing it with cornstarch.
 You can use only all-purpose flour in this recipe, but the crumb will not be as fine.
 You can also use pastry flour.
+Do not use self-rising flour in this recipe.

 - Make the Fig Whiskey Jam a day or two before, along with the Vegan Irish Cream.
 This will make the day of baking and decorating go smoother.

-- Let your cupcakes cool for at least an hour on a wire rack before you frost them.
+- Let your cupcakes cool on a wire rack for at least two hours before you frost them.

-- I recommend frosting the cupcakes the same day you bake them since they are best enjoyed the same day.
+- I recommend frosting the cupcakes the same day you bake them or the day after you bake.
 Storage tips are below.

 You can make the frosting ahead of time and store it in the fridge or freezer.